Wildfire Safety Tips to Protect Your Family & Home

 - A first-aid handbook and kit, including prescription medicines

-- Emergency tools, including a NOAA weather radio with battery backup and a portable radio (ideally hand-cranked and/or solar), flashlight, extra batteries and light bulbs, fire extinguisher, and a highway map of your county/parish
+- Emergency tools, including a NOAA weather radio with battery backup (these broadcast weather and emergency information from the nearest National Weather Service office), and a portable radio (ideally hand-cranked and/or solar), a flashlight, extra batteries and lightbulbs, a fire extinguisher, and a highway map of your county/parish

 - An extra set of keys, cash and a credit card

-- Important documents — stored in a waterproof container — including insurance, medical records, bank account numbers and Social Security cards
+- Important documents — stored in a waterproof container — including insurance documents, medical records, bank account numbers and Social Security cards